ranjib/ranjib.github.io/_posts/2013-03-07-automating_the_chef_cookbook_metric_blog.md

 Chef will blog next time
 ====
-I have also written a [chef-recipe](https://github.com/ranjib/ranjib.github.com/blob/master/shots/chef_metrics.rb) which I am running using chef-apply for now (hope fully via cron in future) .
+I have also written a [chef-recipe](https://github.com/ranjib/ranjib.github.com/blob/master/shots/chef_metrics.rb) which I am running using chef-apply for now (hopefully I'll run it using cron in future) .
 This recipe automatically runs the scripts, does the git add , git commit &  git push.
 If you are not aware, chef-apply is a newly introduced tool in chef 11 that can execute arbitrary recipes.
 I feel it has profound implication, because now you can get all the portability, error handling, power of ruby and other goodness of ruby without adhereing to a specify-converge -idempotency paradigm.
 As a sysad and developer I perform many task that can be reused but not periodic